Explaining the MSM Deferral

 Blood Donor Reentry

-If you have been deferred at Stanford Blood Center for MSM activity, and you have not had sexual contact with another man or nonbinary individual in the last 12 months and would like to be reinstated for community blood donations, please contact our Medical Services department at 650-723-2597 before your donation appointment.
+If you have been deferred at Stanford Blood Center for MSM activity, and you have not had sexual contact with another man or nonbinary individual in the last three months and would like to be reinstated for community blood donations, please contact our Medical Services department at 650-723-2597 before your donation appointment.
 Since the reinstatement process can take several days to complete, clearance must be completed prior to your donation appointment.